Ricorito/Thesis_Project/README.md

 ---

 ## Install - Project made as a monorepo (backend/frontend uses the same package.json)
-git clone
+- git clone
-npm i or npm install
+- npm i or npm install
-npm run dev
+- npm run dev
 ---
+## Warning
+You need your own .env file or replace .env meta link with your API key, and create API keys for Google, Gemini , EmailJS and more.

 ## License & Credits
 This project was developed in 2025 as part of a thesis at the **University of Szeged**.
 It is intended for educational and personal development use.